jaredboice/uptown-dropdown/README-npm.md

     };

-    const bodyCompProps = { message: 'hello world' }; // strange example but you get the point return (
+    const bodyCompProps = { message: 'hello world' }; // strange example but you get the point
+    // add calculateDimension={true} to apply height animation instead of a scale transformation - if you are applying borders set maintainOpacityOnAnime={false} return (
         <section>
             <div>dude, that dropdown is so uptown</div>